-The Perfect Assessment
+The Perfect Test: 32 Characteristics Of Quality Assessment

 by Terry Heick

 Nothing is perfect, but we can dream.

 First, what is an assessment?
 A measurement?
 A snapshot?
 A kind of bar for students to clear?
-In The Most Important Question Every Question Should Answer, I theorized that “the benefit of assessments for learning isn’t merely a more clear picture of understanding; Used properly, it can also inform the rest of the learning process, from curriculum mapping (what do we learn when?) to instruction (how will it be learned?) to assessment design (how should future learning ideally be measured?)”
+In The Most Important Question Every Question Should Answer, I theorized that “the benefit of assessments for learning isn’t merely a more clear picture of understanding; used properly, it can also inform the rest of the learning process, from curriculum mapping (what do we learn when?) to instruction (how will it be learned?) to assessment design (how should future learning ideally be measured?)”

-If the goal of our collective craft is understanding, than the tools we use should promote understanding, both directly and indirectly.
+If the goal of our collective craft is understanding, then the tools we use should promote understanding, both directly and indirectly.
 Assessment is one of those tools–one widely misunderstood by teachers, and causing anxiety in the students we’re trying to serve.
 So then, can we do better with our assessments?
 I want to think of assessments in a completely different light, especially in light of modern technology.
 Take a clean sheet design approach to how we think of the word “test” (the patriarch of the assessment family).

 So what would the perfect assessment be like?
 If we can design anything–not just digitize multiple choice questions, but start from scratch?
 What would the perfect assessment do?
 How would it be formed?
 What data would it yield?
 What effect would it have on the student?